Eirik Krokfjord

 I.

-On the opera stage, I have so far portrayed - to mention a few - Scarpia in Puccini’s Tosca, Gianni Schicchi in Puccini’s Gianni Schicchi, Nick Shadow in The Rake’s Progress, David in Ståle Kleiberg’s David & Bathsheba and Leporello in Mozart's Don Giovanni.
-So far.
-I also appeared in The Norwegian National Theatre’s main stage production of Strindberg’s A Dream Play, I performed in Rom for Dans’ dance theatre production The Underland, and In 2022 I started touring with my own production of Schubert’s Winterreise alongside pianist Jo Dalene
+On the opera stage, I have so far portrayed - to mention a few - Donner in Wagner’s Das Rheingold, Scarpia in Puccini’s Tosca, Gianni Schicchi in Puccini’s Gianni Schicchi, Nick Shadow in The Rake’s Progress, David in Ståle Kleiberg’s David & Bathsheba and Leporello in Mozart's Don Giovanni.
+I also appeared in The Norwegian National Theatre’s main stage production of Strindberg’s A Dream Play, I performed in Rom for Dans’ dance theatre production The Underland, and In 2022 I started touring with my own production of Schubert’s Winterreise alongside pianist Jo Dalene supplementing it with mine and Ulf Nilsen’s chanson and aria extravaganza Brel Canto - as well as me in 2023 assuming the mantle of being the frontman of the legendary Norwegian funeral doom pioneers Funeral.

 I have also performed at the Brazilian early music festival Semana de Música Antiga, and I suppose I could (and should) boast particular expertise as a soloist in the field of early music.
-My experience includes works by Rameau, Mazzocchi and Theile as well as Bach, Händel and Telemann and many more besides, and while I am now working my way into the dramatic baritone repertoire I am still comfortable performing anything from renaissance monody to contemporary monodrama; the latter category best exemplified by Sir Peter Maxwell Davies’ Eight Songs for a Mad King and Dominick Argento’s The Andrée Expedition.
-My experience with 20th century music also includes works by notable composers such as György Ligeti and Kaija Saariaho - and Alfred Janson, whom I even recorded music by.
-I have also been entrusted with world premieres of new music on a number of occasions - most notably with Ensemble Aksiom performing works by Martin Ødegaard, who at least seemed fine with it at the time.
+Said experience includes works by Rameau, Mazzocchi and Theile as well as Bach, Händel and Telemann and many more besides, and while I am now working my way into the dramatic baritone repertoire I am still comfortable performing anything from renaissance monody to contemporary monodrama; the latter category best exemplified by Sir Peter Maxwell Davies’ Eight Songs for a Mad King and Dominick Argento’s The Andrée Expedition.
+My experience with 20th century music also includes works by notable composers such as György Ligeti and Kaija Saariaho - and Alfred Janson, enjoying the experience of recording his gorgeous Sonnet no. 76 in 2018.
+I have also been entrusted with world premieres of new music on a number of occasions - most notably with Ensemble Aksiom performing works by Martin Ødegaard.

-I hold a Master’s Degree in performance from The Norwegian Academy of Music in Oslo, and worked with Yngve Søberg for a few years before I started studying with Luis Ledesma in 2020 - he described me as "one of the most interesting dramatic baritones I have ever worked with," and while I never quite understood precisely what he meant by that I take solace in the fact that he was smiling as he said it.
-Since 2023, I have been working with Brian Jauhiainen, who has so far said nothing.
+I hold a Master’s Degree in performance from The Norwegian Academy of Music in Oslo, and worked with Yngve Søberg for a few years before I started studying with Luis Ledesma in 2020 - he described me as "one of the most interesting dramatic baritones I have ever worked with," which I chose to interpret as a compliment.
+Since 2023 I have been working with Brian Jauhiainen, who has so far said nothing.

 On my musicianship, Johan Nicolai Mohn of Barokkanerne described me as "an excellent singer with extraordinary expressive power."
 Said Jon Fredrik Hjemli of Nivalis Barokk, I am "a soloist with a lot of musical creativity, [who] expresses well - crucial when you perform baroque music."
 Lars Henrik Johansen of CasalEmilio concurred, stating that I possess "a rare ability to combine professionalism and good singing technique with artistic exploration (...)
 I have however never heard him choose musical interpretations solely for the sake of flashy effects; his interpretational alternatives are always the fruits of a serious and well-founded process."
-I choose to posit that all these statements should be taken at face fucking value.
+All these statements, as well as everything else on this site, should be taken at face fucking value.

 “The best and the most memorable was Eirik Krokfjord as a stentorian Pilate, and I was so pleased that he (...) brought some genuine emotion to the recitative text.”